marchage/EncryptedAlbum/README.md

 - **Video support** – Encrypt, decrypt and play videos directly in the app.
 - **Search & organize** – Search by filename or album and use simple vault albums for grouping.
 - **Batch actions** – Select multiple items to restore, export, or delete in one go.
 - **Cross-platform sync** – iCloud Drive sync keeps your vault synchronized between macOS and iOS devices.
+Oh no, not this yet.

 ## Development Notes